Some people wonder how you can teach your kids about other cultures regardless of where you live.

 You don’t want to immediately drown them in knowledge.
 Try and teach them small things at first and work your way up.

 You might want to start by bringing up the fact that there are other cultures at all.
-This isn’t something children just know.
+This isn’t something children just know… unless they are a cross-cultural kid.

 They’re convinced that their way of living is the generally accepted cultural norm and that everyone lives the same way.
 Of course, we know better.